 Get a disposable camera

 If possible I would leave your smartphone in a locker or your room.
 It is not worth having it lost or ruined.
 At the mud festival, there are lots of disposable cameras for sale to capture all the fun moments.
+Also you can also buy plastic smartphone waterproof cases you can hang around your neck or waistband.

 Don’t over drink